Valhalla train crash: Victims

-All the deaths save one of the train passengers were attributed to blunt force trauma; that exception was due to burns and other injuries making it difficult to determine the cause.
+There were a total of six deaths and fifteen injuries.
+All the deaths save one of the passengers were attributed to blunt force trauma; that exception was due to burns and other injuries making it difficult to determine the cause.
 None of the passengers had soot in their airways.
 Nine surviving passengers were taken to WMC, with one in very serious condition.
-There were a total of six deaths and fifteen injuries.

-At that point in 2015, it was the deadliest passenger train crash in the United States since the 2009 Washington Metro train collision, which killed nine people and injured 80 others.
+It was the deadliest passenger train crash in the United States since the 2009 Washington Metro train collision, which killed nine people and injured 80 others.
 It is also the deadliest crash in Metro-North's history and was the second Metro-North train incident to result in passenger fatalities, after the derailment 14 months earlier on the railroad's Hudson Line near Spuyten Duyvil that killed four.